alice-biometrics/onboarding-react-native/doc/OnboardingCommands.md

 ### Authenticate

-Authenticate a User already enrolled and authorized.
+Authenticate (by Face Verification) an enrolled and authorized user.

-Present a ALiCE Onboarding Authenticate Capture View sending a video directly to ALiCE Onboarding platform and checking if user is Login allowed or not.
+Present a ALiCE Onboarding Authenticate Capture View sending a video directly to ALiCE Onboarding platform as long as the user is authorized to do so.

 ```js
      let onboardingCommands = new OnboardingCommands(userToken)